 Please do not leave your dog unattended in your apartment unless he/she is crated.

 There are several local pubs and restaurants that are dog friendly.

 Send us a picture of your dog enjoying his/her holiday at Lonan House and we will add it to our gallery.

-My predecessor was a big boy called Norton and he helped my mum and dad to create this doggy paradise so I have big paws to fill but I am working very hard to be the best welcome dog to my guests.
+Our predecessor was a big boy called Norton and he helped my mum and dad to create this doggy paradise so we have big paws to fill but we are working very hard to be the best welcome dogs.